Career-Day/career-day-fe/README.md

 * make an account, and login
 * search by location/region
 * connect with professionals
-* add more career to the exsisting dataset
+* add more careers to the exsisting dataset
 * Enable push notifications